 - Candidate sign in/out sheets all candidates must sign in on the attendance sheet (one attendance sheet per assessor). - 2.
 Risk assessment document.
-This includes a checklist, the generic risk assessment, and on the day risk assessment, assessor emergency contact details and the conflict of interest management declaration. - 3.
-Emergency contact forms these are filled out by the candidate informing who should be contacted in case of an emergency, plus any medical information.
-These should be gathered before the candidates leave the meeting areas and kept confidential. - 4.
+This includes a checklist, the generic risk assessment, and on the day risk assessment, assessor emergency contact details and the conflict of interest management declaration.

+- 3. Emergency contact forms informing who should be contacted in case of an emergency, plus any medical information.
+These should be gathered before the candidates leave the meeting areas and kept confidential.
+If the candidate is under 18, these have been emailed to the parent/carer before the assessment therefore you should be handed a pre-completed form by the candidate on the day.
+If this is not the case, the form must be completed by the parent or carer on the day, rather than the candidate. - 4.
 Hat and body protector guidelines current hat and body protector safety standards. - 5.
-Accident and Near Miss report forms to be completed in the event of an accident or a near miss.

-- 6. Observation sheets (relevant to level of assessment).
+Accident and Near Miss report forms to be completed in the event of an accident or a near miss. - 6.
+Observation sheets (relevant to level of assessment).
 This is your document you can use throughout the day of assessment; we ask you retain these for three months after the assessment.
 We may ask you to refer to these again within the time period for feedback, complaints and appeals. - 7.
 Timetables individual assessor programs and candidate programs will be provided. - 8.
 Master results sheet list of all learning outcomes a candidate has been booked into.
 You will need to identify the pass/fail criterion next to each learning outcome and if relevant, list if their skills record has been signed off and the name of that signatory.
 This list also includes candidate heights and weights. - 9.
 Provisional results letter this might be provided in the pack if a candidate has booked onto multiple assessments within a short period of time.
 These are to be given out in the sealed envelope after the assessment.
 Please advise them to open the letter when they get home which will advise them whether or not they have achieved the level to progress onto the next level of assessment. - 10.
 Bib names/numbers candidate bib names and numbers, these can be inserted in the bibs provided to the centre.
 This can be done during the briefing. - 11.
 Mapping paperwork if any mapping is required for any candidate this will be included in the pack.
 Please ensure that this paperwork is returned to the Education Team within 48 hours following the assessment. - 12.
 Safeguarding document a report stating who is under the age of 18, if this is blank then no under 18s are present at the assessment day.